AdobeDocs/release-notes.en/current.md

 Updates include:

 * New solution URLs: `experience.adobe.com/<application name>.` All products will eventually adopt this URL pattern.
 Look for new URLs to become effective throughout the month.
-Adobe recommends updating your bookmarks after you see the redirects to the new domains.
 * Easier switching between your organizations or to a different application.
 * Improved product help: [!UICONTROL Experience League] is integrated into the product so that a help search also includes results from community forums and video content.
 This change simplifies access to more content and helps you get the most out of Experience Cloud.
-Additionally, click **[!UICONTROL Help]** > **[!UICONTROL Feedback]** to report issues or share your ideas with the product documentation team.
+Additionally, click **[!UICONTROL Help]** > **[!UICONTROL Feedback]** to report issues or share your ideas with Adobe.
 * Improved notifications: The [!UICONTROL Notifications] drop-down menu now has two tabs, one for your own product notifications and one for global product announcements.

 **Note:** The [!UICONTROL Feed] page is being deprecated in January, 2020.
 Look for an in-product deprecation notice.